Peterborough Public Health Issues First Frostbite Alert of the Season

 Alert Covers the City and County of Peterborough and Curve Lake and Hiawatha First Nations

-Peterborough Public Health has issued the first Frostbite Alert of the season because of forecasted nightly wind chill values are expected to drop to -28 °C this evening (Friday, January 7) and early tomorrow morning (Saturday, January 8) for a few hours.
+Peterborough Public Health has issued the first Frostbite Alert of the season because forecasted wind chill values are expected to drop to -28 °C this evening (Friday, January 7) and early tomorrow morning (Saturday, January 8) for a few hours.

 Extreme cold events are a potentially significant health risk and everyone is encouraged to take precautions to stay safe.
 Extreme cold temperatures can particularly impact the health of vulnerable populations including infants, the elderly, people with circulatory problems, and the marginally housed.
-During these cold temperatures, One Roof Community Centre will have extended hours from 8:30 a.m. to 9:30 p.m. to provide daytime shelter from the cold.
 There are various emergency shelters available overnight in the City of Peterborough.